 Rip fishing technique

-Having chosen a fishing spot, the fisherman throws with one hand the multi-hook via the fishing rod to the correct spot and the other hand holds the fishing role and lets the fishing line spool off the role unobstructed.
-Depending on the water depth the fish are expected to be swimming, the fisherman lets the multi-hook sink and immediately starts afterward to violently pull the rod sideward of at least 90 degrees.
+Having chosen a fishing spot, the fisherman throws a hook with one hand at the fishing rod to the correct place.
+With the other hand, he holds the fishing rod and lets the fishing line spool off the rod unobstructed.
+Depending on the water depth in which the fish are expected to swim, the fisherman lets the multi-hook sink.
+Afterward, he immediately pulls the rod sideward by at least 90 degrees.
 See the video below.

-The likelihood of catching fish with this technique is high, but there is also a high loss of fish, which were only caught at fins, bellies, or somewhere else, came away and died in the warm waters due to infections or water in the belly and so on.
-Therefore, at lakes where rip fishing is done, there are often dead fish bodies floating around.
+The likelihood of catching fish with this technique is high.
+However, there is also a high loss of fish only caught at fins, bellies, or elsewhere.
+They will die in the warm waters due to infections or water in the belly, and so on.
+Therefore, dead fish bodies often float around lakes where rip fishing is done.

 Lessons learned from fish ripping